ncpa0cpl/react-quarks/README.md

 });
 ```

-Here both `title` and `theme` are stored in the same Quark, this means that if we change the value of the `title` all component that "use" this Quark will update, even if all they actually use is the `theme` property (in which case the update is unnecessary).
-To solve this issue we can use selectors.
+Both `title` and `theme` are stored in the same Quark, this means that if we change the value of the `title` all component that "use" this Quark will update, even if all they actually use is the `theme` property (in which case the update is unnecessary).
+Selectors can solve this issue.

 Selectors can be used in two ways